lightbend/config/README.md

    (Note that regular `=` already merges object values, to avoid object merge you have to first set the object to a non-object such as null, then set a new object.)
- - "application.conf": normally there is no "global" configuration, each application does its own `Config.load("myapp")`.
-However, it might be nice if you could put all your config for your app and libraries you use in a single file.
-This could be called "application.conf" for example. `Config.load("myapp")` would load "application.conf" and merge in the `"myapp"` object from "application.conf", so if "application.conf" contained: `myapp { foo=3 }` then the key `foo` would be set in the result of `Config.load("myapp")`.
-Apps could then put all their config in "application.conf", if desired.
  - "delete": allow deleting a field, which is slightly different from setting it to null (deletion allows fallback to values in system properties and the environment, for example).